 Contact us today to discuss your possible toxic tort lawsuit.

-At this time, TorHoerman Law is exploring the possibility of filing a PFAS contamination lawsuit on behalf of individuals exposed to PFAS who subsequently developed an injury.
+At this time, TorHoerman Law is investigating the possibility of filing a PFAS contamination lawsuit on behalf of individuals exposed to PFAS who subsequently developed an injury.

 If you believe that you may qualify for a PFAS contamination lawsuit, you should contact a PFAS contamination lawyer right away.